top of page

 Feelings Cards for Kids — Visual Aid for Big Emotions

-📘These adorable feelings cards help young children recognize and express their emotions—especially when they can't say it out loud.
-Featuring JoJo and friends from Kawaii Spectrum, each card visually represents a feeling like sad, mad, scared, or hungry in a clear, friendly way.
-Great for home, classroom, therapy, or on-the-go emotional support.
+📘 These adorable, easy-to-use cards help children recognize and express their emotions—especially when words are hard to find.
+Featuring JoJo and friends from Kawaii Spectrum, each card shows a relatable feeling like sad, mad, scared, or hungry in a warm, supportive way.

 Use them during:

-🖨️ Download, print, and laminate for easy use anywhere!
+🖨️ Download, print, and laminate for calm-ready support anywhere!

 Small Problems vs. Big Problems – Learning Emotional Scale